marnixt/PowerClimate/README.md

 1. Install the `powerclimate` folder into `custom_components/`.
 2. In Home Assistant, go to **Settings → Devices & Services → Add Integration → PowerClimate**.
-3. Pick the room temperature sensor and provide the lower/upper setpoint offsets that define the minimal/run targets.
+3. Pick one or more room temperature sensors (an average is used) and provide the lower/upper setpoint offsets that define the minimal/run targets.
 4. Configure your heat pumps:
   - **Water-based heat pump** (required): Climate entity, power sensor, water temperature sensor, offsets for HP1